 #1 YOU HAVE TO PLAN YOUR ESSAY

-This goes without saying – you need to give time, love and attention towards planning your essay.
-When you are planning an essay, I always think to myself don’t start writing unless you have a clear cut plan in your head.
+This goes without saying – you need to give time, love, and attention to planning your essay.
+When you are planning an essay, I always think to myself ‘don’t start writing unless you have a clear-cut plan in your head.
 My best essays were the ones where I actually sat down and carefully planned out my answer.

 Here are some effective yet actionable tips to plan a 1st class essay:

 - Underline keywords and phrases in the text of your essay title.

 - Do a brain dump of all of the underlined words and write them down.